wilbug1git1/mdc_dfd_logic_apps/GitHub repositories should have Dependabot scanning enabled/Logic App/README.md

-# Logic App sample for Automation Account Variables Should be Encrypted
+# Logic App sample for Enable Dependabot on a repository

 This Logic App deployment template is provided to remediate the GitHub repositories should have Dependabot scanning enabled recommendation in Azure Security Center.
 The workflow requires a PAT token for authentication to the GitHub API.
 It will leverage the following API endpoint to enable Dependabot on a repository: https://api.github.com/repos/{org}/{repository}/vulnerability-alerts